San Diego Fire–Rescue Department

-The San Diego Fire-Rescue Department (SDFD) is the full-service fire department of San Diego, California.
+The San Diego Fire–Rescue Department (SDFD) is the full-service fire department of San Diego, California, United States.
 It was established on August 5, 1889.
 The department responds to over 183,000 calls per year.
 It covers 343 square miles of service area, including 17 miles of coastline.
-It is the second-largest municipal fire department in California, after the Los Angeles Fire Department.
+It is the third-largest municipal fire department in California, after the Los Angeles Fire Department and Orange County Fire Authority.

 Organization

 The San Diego Fire-Rescue Department is divided into two major divisions: Emergency Operations and Support Services.
 Each of these divisions are commanded by an assistant chief who oversees several subdivisions.

 Operations

 The San Diego Fire-Rescue Department Operations division oversees daily operations out of 50 fire stations, organized into seven battalions.
 Each Battalion is commanded by a Battalion Chief and daily operations are commanded by a Deputy Chief of Operations, known as a Shift Commander.

 Additionally, the department operates a squad apparatus out of a specialty facility in the San Pasqual Valley area of the city.
 The department also operates a fire station responsible for San Diego International Airport.